Actor portrayal

 Learn more about TD and how to start a conversation with your healthcare provider about TD diagnosis and treatment.

 Sign up for InfoLooking to take the first step in managing your uncontrollable body movements?
-Talk to a specialist.

 Find psychiatrists, neurologists, and other advanced-practice healthcare providers experienced with diagnosing and treating TD.
-Talk about your uncontrollable body movements with them and learn about treatments that could help you manage TD.